I don't know about you, but, I hate platitudinal quotes from "experts."

-When a leader is expected to deliver results and doesn't, they are expected to answer for it.
+It is especially true when a leader is expected to deliver results and doesn't.
+Because they are expected to answer for it.

 This is especially true in athletics, and no sport requires this more than football.

-Recently one quarterback failed miserably in his communication as team leader and it cost him is starting job in the National Football League.
+Recently one quarterback failed miserably in his communication as team leader and it cost him his starting job in the National Football League.

-The New York Jets Zach Wilson performed terribly against the New England Patriots in a game that his team's defense excelled.
-The Jets defense kept the offense in the game with a chance to win.
+Back in November, '22, New York Jets Zach Wilson performed terribly against the New England Patriots in a game in that his team's defense excelled.
+The Jets' defense played exceptionally well and gave the offense a chance to win the game.

-After New England scored on the last play of the game for the win, Wilson was asked at the post-game press conference if he felt his performance let down his defense down.
+After New England scored on the last play of the game to win, Wilson was asked at the post-game press conference if he felt his performance let down his defense.